-- The nominator needs to submit six copies of the completed nomination to Kathy Davis, Academic Advisement Center, University Hall 109.
+- The nominator needs to submit completed nomination packets to Kathy Davis, Academic Advisement Center, University Hall 109.
 To be considered, nominations must be received no later than 5:00 p.m.
-Friday, January 24.
+Friday, February 10.
 Nomination packets will not be returned.

 Qualifications for nomination:

 - This award recognizes significant contribution(s) to academic advising at Missouri State University by an individual, an office, or a team.